-So you just formatted a disk and later realized that you had some precious files on the disk, and you wondered if it’s still possible to “unformat” the drive to recover the data?
+So you just formatted a hard drive and later realized you had some precious files saved on the disk, and you wondered if it’s still possible to “unformat” the drive to restore your data?

 Whether you used an external hard drive, a memory card or a USB flash, it doesn’t matter.

 The quick answer is – no, there is NOT such undo-formatting function on any digital device.
 Once you reformat a disk drive, everything on the disk is erased and you’ll release full storage space immediately.

 BUT, your data stored on the drive will not be gone immediately.

 What do I mean?